SpectrumApp/spectrum-chrome/README.md

 # Spectrum Chrome Extension

+## UPATE

+Spectrum is no longer in active development.
+If you have any questions or concerns please contact us at https://revsys.com

 You can [install the extension in the Chrome store](https://chrome.google.com/webstore/detail/spectrum/jopdhoinfcaefobmlekemdaikoaaojln?authuser=1) which makes it eash to get your Javascript logs out of devtools and into [Spectrum](http://www.devspectrum.com).